Super Bowl XX: Third quarter

-After the Patriots received the second-half kickoff, they managed to get one first down, but then had to punt after Grogan was sacked twice.
+After the Patriots received the second-half kickoff, they managed to get one first down, but then had to punt after Grogan was sacked twice, first by Dent for 5 yards, then by linebacker Otis Wilson for 10.
 Camarillo, who punted four times in the first half, managed to pin the Bears back at their own 4-yard line with a then-Super Bowl record 62-yard punt.
-But the Patriots' defense still had no ability to stop Chicago's offense.
-On their very first play, McMahon faked a handoff to Payton, then threw a 60-yard completion to Gault.
-Eight plays later, McMahon finished the Super Bowl-record 96-yard drive with a 1-yard touchdown run to increase the Bears' lead to 30–3.
-On New England's second drive of the quarter, Chicago cornerback Reggie Phillips (who replaced Frazier) intercepted a pass from Grogan and returned it 28 yards for a touchdown to increase the lead to 37–3.
+But the Patriots' defense still could not stop the Bears' offense.
+On the first play, McMahon faked a handoff to Payton, then threw a 60-yard completion to Gault from his own end zone, followed by a 19-yard pass to tight end Emery Moorehead.
+Seven plays later, McMahon finished the Super Bowl-record 96-yard drive with a 1-yard touchdown run to increase Chicago's lead to 30–3.
+On the third play of the Patriots' second drive of the quarter, Grogan threw a pass that was tipped by tight end Derrick Ramsey and intercepted by Bears cornerback Reggie Phillips (who filled in for Frazier), who returned it 28 yards for a touchdown to increase the lead to 37–3.

-On the second play of their ensuing possession, the Patriots turned the ball over again, when receiver Cedric Jones lost a fumble after catching a 19-yard pass from Grogan, and Wilber Marshall returned the fumble 13 yards to New England's 37-yard line.
-A few plays later, McMahon's 27-yard completion to receiver Dennis Gentry moved the ball to the 1-yard line, setting up perhaps the most memorable moment of the game.
-William "The Refrigerator" Perry was brought on to score on offense, as he had done twice in the regular season.
-His touchdown (while running over Patriots linebacker Larry McGrew in the process) made the score 44–3.
-The Bears' 21 points in the third quarter is still a record for the most points scored in that period, and their 41-point lead remains the record for widest margin after three quarters in a Super Bowl.
+On the second play of their ensuing possession, the Patriots turned the ball over yet again when wide receiver Cedric Jones lost a fumble after catching a 19-yard pass from Grogan and taking a hit by safety Gary Fencik, and linebacker Wilber Marshall returned the fumble 13 yards to New England's 37-yard line.
+Five plays later, McMahon's 27-yard pass to wide receiver Dennis Gentry moved the ball to the 1-yard line, setting up perhaps the most memorable moment of the game.
+Perry lined up as the running back in a power-I formation and scored on a 1-yard touchdown run, as he had done twice in the regular season.
+His touchdown (while plowing over McGrew in the process) made the score 44–3 in favor of Chicago.
+The Bears' three touchdowns is still a Super Bowl third quarter record for most points scored, while their 41-point lead is the record for largest margin going into the fourth quarter.

-Perry's surprise touchdown cost Las Vegas sports books hundreds of thousands of dollars in losses from prop bets.
+Perry's unexpected touchdown cost Las Vegas sports books hundreds of thousands of dollars in losses from prop bets.